Want to improve your Instagram engagement?

 It’s worth experimenting with different types of captions; not just that, but also try out different caption lengths to see how they affect your results.
 In many cases, shorter is better simply because many people don’t have the time or patience to read a few paragraphs for every image they see on their gram (they’re on their way to work, remember?), but you should still try the occasional long update where it works, to see how it affects your engagement.

 Don’t forget to check your analytics regularly to see if your captions and your calls to action work as intended and figure out ways to improve them in the future.

 9. Create an Instagram Story Ad

-Instagram have recently added some exciting new features to Story Ads that are worth exploring.
-When they introduced Story Ads back in March, you could only really put reach as your objective.
+Instagram has added over time some exciting features to Story Ads that are worth exploring.
+When they introduced Story Ads back in March of 2017, you could only really put reach as your objective.
 Now, though, you have a lot more options for objectives:

 - Video views

 - Mobile app installs

 So, if you want to get results quickly and efficiently, invest in a Story Ad – and don’t forget to also add your location.